Mommatown is an interconnected community of custom websites, offering these educational features:

 Almost everything here is absolutely free.
 We had to think about how the site would "pay" for itself, pay its own rent, and so there may be a few things that cost, such as a 99 cent Android phone app, if you choose to download it, or a small processing fee for a purchase made, if you choose to buy something on-line.
 Our main goal is to help kids learn important skills that they will take with them for the rest of their lives, like my daughter did, and keep them safe while they learn.
 We also want to give back to the homeschool movement that gave us so much.
 Feel free to use all the FREE goodies and tools and never download or use anything that costs.
 Homeschool is often a shoe-string budget way to go, I know, I did it that way too.

-This site is being developed right now, you can create an account and be a very valuable beta tester soon, or use the form at top of Mommatown.net
+This site is being developed right now, you can create an account and be a very valuable beta tester soon.
+Use the form here: Mommatown.com Registration page

-and add your email to the list to be informed when we fully launch.
+, and add your email to the list to be informed when we open up free registration or to be a beta tester.
 Thank you for reading, and if you follow this project, thank you for being part of the Mommatown family. -Sally Gura